 Living "in clover"

-Fort Clatsop, OR Pryor’s trade delegation returns in a borrowed Indian canoe full of fish and wapato.
+Sgt.
+Pryor returns to Fort Clatsop in a borrowed canoe full of fish and wapato, and Lewis says they are living in clover.
 Lewis describes the western fence lizard and rough-skinned newt.

 March 17, 1806